-Hawarden had an old "House of Correction", a term that covered a variety of institutions, situated on Glynne Way .
-This one was a small town "lock-up" where one person could be held for a short period.
+Hawarden also had an old "House of Correction", situated on Glynne Way .
+These institutions usually housed individuals found guilty offending against the vagrancy or poor relief laws.
+This one appears to have been a small "lock-up" where individuals could be held for arelatively short period.

 Hawarden Poor Law Union officially came into being on 1st February, 1853, and encompassed the western part of the Great Boughton union which the Poor Law Board had decided covered too great an area.
 The new Hawarden union included parishes in Flintshire and, until 1871, Cheshire.
 Its operation was overseen by an elected Board of Guardians, 20 in number, representing its 15 constituent parishes as listed below (figures in brackets indicate numbers of Guardians if more than one):